2025-2026

 Class Fee: $60

 Class Description: This biology course covers the science and chemistry of life, ecology, cell structure and function, cellular energy, DNA and genetics, prokaryotes and viruses, protists and fungi, plant diversity and reproduction, plant structure and function, and the biology of various types of animals.
-Class fee includes supplies for four dissections.
+Class fee includes supplies for dissections and experiment components.

 Class Fee: none